somsirsa/somsirsa-site/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-Somsirsa, an AI Consultant and Mental Health Advocate pursuing doctoral research on Interpretable Machine Learning (Explainable AI) in the Healthcare domain.
+Somsirsa is a AI Consultant and Mental Health Advocate pursuing doctoral research on Explainable AI in the Healthcare domain.
+He also advocates the ethical use of AI.
+He is also working towards inclusion of AI curriculum in schools.
+He also believes that we are students of a global classroom and has an entrepreneurial mindset.

-With more than 60 citations on his publications, Somsirsa is passionate about using Explainable AI to empower individuals and organizations so that they can build scalable sustainable models.
-He is also passionate about incoporating AI curriculum in schools.
+In the words of George Bernard Shaw,

+"This is a true joy in life, being used for a purpose recognized by yourself as a mighty one, being a true force of Nature instead of a feverish little clod of ailments and grievances complaining that the world will not devote itself to making you happy.
+I am of the opinion that my life belongs to the whole community, and, as long as I live, it is my privilege to do for it whatever I can.

+I want to be thoroughly used up when I die.
+For the harder I work, the more I live.
+I rejoice in life for its own sake.
+Life is no brief candle to me.
+It is a sort of slendid torch which I’ve got to hold up for the moment and I want to make it burn as brightly as possible before handing it on to  future generations."